Saskatchewan Workplace Safety Laws (2026)

 What is this right?

-• The right to know about workplace hazards.
+• The right to know what hazards exist in your workplace.

 • The right to participate in health and safety decisions.

-• The right to refuse dangerous work (section 128) if you have reasonable cause to believe the work is a danger to you or another worker.
+• The right to refuse dangerous work under section 128, if you have reasonable cause to believe the work puts you or another worker in danger.

 When does it apply?